 A number of new standards, amendments to existing standards and interpretations have been issued and are not yet effective at the date of issuance of the financial statements of the Company.
-The Company intends to adopt these standards and interpretations, however, the directors do not consider these will have a material impact on the Company.
+The Company does not intend to adopt these standards and interpretations as the directors do not consider these to have a material impact on the Company.